Bettinaju/fe-findasupervisor/README.md

 # findasupvervisor

 This is a small frontend project with Vaadin, where students are shown a list of supervisors.
 The original idea was to have an application where students could search for second supervisors for their bachelor thesis.
 I used this project to familiarize myself with the basic functionalities of Vaadin and learn how to use them.
-In the future, the connection to the backend could be established, which is already fully implemented in the XXX repository.
+In the future, the connection to the backend could be established, which is already fully implemented in the [be-bamate](https://github.com/Bettinaju/be-bamate) repository.

 ## Running the application